keenthinker/hipstapas.core/README.md

 - [License](#license)

 # Installation
-This is a Node.js module.
+This is a Node.js module hosted on npmjs: https://www.npmjs.com/package/hipstapas.core.

 Installation is done using the npm install command: